eqlabs/starknet-multisig/contracts/README.md

 ## Usage

+Recommended operating system is Ubuntu.
+If on Windows, use WSL2.

 ```
+yarn
-python3.7 -m venv venv
+python3.7 -m venv .venv
-source venv/bin/activate
+source ./.venv/bin/activate
+python -m pip install cairo-nile
+python -m pip install starknet-devnet

 ```

 Inside the virtual environment:

-- Make sure you have `npm` installed
-- Install components required by the links above
-- Install packages through `npm i`.

-After that, run the _devnet_ in one tab and run the unit tests in another tab with `npx hardhat test`.
+After that, run the _devnet_ in one tab (`starknet-devnet`) and run the unit tests in another tab with `npx hardhat test`.

 ## Acknowledgements